-The cassandra-source.properties file defines:
+The cassandra-source-incr.properties file defines:

-- 1. The name of the connector, must be unique. - 2.
-The name of the connector class. - 3.
+1. The name of the connector, must be unique.

+- 2. The name of the connector class. - 3.
 The keyspace (demo) we are connecting to. - 4.
-The table to topic import map.
-This allows you to route tables to different topics.
-Each mapping is comma separated and for each mapping the table and topic are separated by a colon, if no topic is provided the records from the table will be routed to a topic matching the table name.
-In this example the orders table records are routed to the topic orders-topic.
-This property sets the tables to import! - 5.
-The import mode, either incremental or bulk. - 6.
-The ip or host name of the nodes in the Cassandra cluster to connect to. - 7.
+The KCQL statement. - 5.
+The ip or host name of the nodes in the Cassandra cluster to connect to. - 6.
 Username and password, ignored unless you have set Cassandra to use the PasswordAuthenticator.